Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Distribution Zoo

 \section{Distribution Zoo}

 Textbook sources and Wikipedia articles are not useful because they are usually littered with unnecessary detailed information for users.
 In particular, while existing textbooks and such articles describe what they are, they do not give you an \emph{instruction} of how and when to use them, as is done in a documentation of a program library.
 Documentations of \href{https://pytorch.org/docs/stable/distributions.html}{pytorch distributions} list plenty of mainstream distributions, but they do not contain much information for each distribution.
 This section provides a down-to-earth explanation and a clear-cut instruction for how/when to use them.
+As a complementary material, I also recommend \cite{leemis2008univariate} as a useful comprehensive source of the list of distributions.